GeorgBD/02203_A2_SystemVerilog/algorithm_notes.md

 Now that we have initial data we can begin to calculate.

 // THIS IS A SPECIAL PIXEL CASE
-4. Calculate Pixel B2 and B3:
+4. Calculate Pixel B1, B2 and B3:
     A) From FIFO A POP A1 A2 A3 A4.
 Shift into SHREG A.
     B) From FIFO B POP B1 B2 B3 B4.
 Shift into SHREG B.
     C) From BUFFER_IN get C1 C2 C3 C4.

 4. Save result in BUFFER_RES.
-    A) When number of stored results = 4 do WRITE and clear.
-Maybe use counter to keep track?
+    A) When number of stored results = 7 do WRITE of the bottom 4 and then shift 4 down.

 5. Set up for next pixel:
     A) Push C1 C2 C3 C4 into FIFO A.         (transform into row "C" slowly)